How to spend 3 days in Prague

 From my description above, you may have pegged Prague as an idyllic city break, and it is.
 But how should you fill your days aside from wandering through its streets with a trdelnik?
 Here’s how I recommend filling a long weekend in the Czech capital.

-Stop for some breakfast after, depending on what side of the bridge you’re on you can grab pastries and coffee at Cafe Savoy in Malá Strana or a more traditional brunch at Pauseteria near the Old Town Hall.
+Stop for some breakfast after, depending on what side of the bridge you’re on you can grab pastries and coffee at Cafe Savoy in Malá Strana or brunch at Pauseteria near the Old Town Hall.

 Take a free walking tour

-I did this on my second day and didn’t get nearly as much out of it, having already stumbled across most of the sights day one (it’s an easy city to get around).
+I recommend doing this as one of your first activities to get an overview of the city and get to know the layout of the city.
+The tour started off my second day.
+As a result, I didn’t get nearly as much out of it, having already stumbled across most of the sights day one (it’s an easy city to get around).
 Sandemans run free walking tours in English and Spanish every hour in the Old Town Square.
-I’d recommend reserving ahead through their website to guarantee a spot during your chosen hour.
+Reserve ahead through their website to guarantee a spot during your chosen hour.

 It lasts about three hours and takes you through the main parts of the Old Town, across to the New Town, and then back up past Old Town to visit the Jewish Quarter.
 Our tour guide also had some handy tips along the way, like pointing out where the ‘good’ exchange bureau is and the best corner shops are.